devesh9954/Connectify/README.md

-# Connectify
+# Prolink

-Connectify is a full-stack social media application designed for seamless user interactions through posts, messaging, and notifications.
+Prolink is a full-stack social media application designed for seamless user interactions through posts, messaging, and notifications.
 It offers a dynamic user experience with real-time features and a robust backend.

 ## Features